 For these two challenging 3D scans we did not use any additional equipment (such as a turntable) and only resorted to using the provided markers.
 In both cases, we obtained really good results.

 Nonetheless, compared to what we obtained with the HandySCAN BLACK, the 3D scans are less detailed.
 Also, some areas are lacking, such as the delicate edges of the mouthpieces and some of their internal surfaces.
-Shining 3D’s EinScan software also offers limited options to clean the generated meshes compared to VXElements Creaform suite.
+Shining 3D’s EinScan software also offers limited options to clean the generated meshes compared to the VXElements suite from Creaform.

 Our whole 3D scanning experience was smooth, and from the moment we opened the package to the final results, everything went fast and without any hurdles.
 This is one of the most user-friendly 3D scanners we’ve ever had the chance to review.